 - Bicycling and swimming are also recommended for varicose veins.
 Some doctors say swimming is ideal because, in addition to working your legs, it puts the legs at heart level and avoids the pooling of blood in the legs that comes with varicose veins.
-For more information, see the topic Fitness.
+For more information, see the topic Fitness: Getting and Staying Active.

 - Exercise your legs.
 When you are sitting down, rotate your feet at the ankles in both directions, making small circles.
 Extend your legs, and point and flex your feet.
 Bend your legs back and forth at the knees.